gshipley/enterprise_training/AdminTraining.md

 * gem
 * rhc

-The OpenShift Client tools known as **rhc** are built and packaged using the Ruby programming language.
-OpenShift integrates with the Git version control system to provide powerful, decentralized version control for your application source code.
+The OpenShift Client tools, known as **rhc**, are built and packaged using the Ruby programming language.
+OpenShift Enterprise integrates with the Git version control system to provide powerful, decentralized version control for your application source code.

-OpenShift rhc can be run on any operating system with Ruby 1.8.7 or higher if you have the requisite user permissions to install programs.
+OpenShift Enterprise client tools can be installed on any operating system with Ruby 1.8.7 or higher.
 Instructions for specific operating systems are provided below.
 It is assumed that you are running the commands from a command line window, such as Command Prompt, or Terminal.
 If you are using Ruby Version Manager (rvm) see the instructions below.

 ##**Microsoft Windows**